 Church of St-John-in-the-Wilderness

-Just off the main road into McLeodganj, this brooding church (dating from 1852) has handsome stained-glass windows and is one of the few remaining traces of McLeod’s days as a British hill station.
+Just off the main road into McLeodganj, this brooding church (dating from 1852) has beautiful stained-glass windows and is one of the few remaining traces of McLeod’s days as a British hill station.

 The cemetery contains the graves of many victims of the 1905 earthquake, as well as the rocket-like tomb of the Earl of Elgin, 23rd Viceroy of India.